 Here are five ways you can improve your fluid intelligence.

-Self-care habits like adequate sleep, regular exercise, and a healthy diet are crucial for improved cognitive functioning.
-Aerobic exercises like swimming or running promote brain plasticity and growth.
+- Sleep, Exercise, and Eat Better: Self-care habits like adequate sleep, regular exercise, and a healthy diet are crucial for improved cognitive functioning.
+Aerobic activities like running or swimming promote brain plasticity and long-term growth.

-Practice mindfulness meditation to help you stay focused and avoid distractions.
-Research shows that mindfulness training increases working memory capacity, decreases mind wandering, and improves cognitive performance—all necessary for improved fluid intelligence.
+- Try Mindfulness Training and Stress Reduction: Practice mindfulness meditation or other relaxation techniques.
+Research shows mindfulness boosts working memory, decreases mind wandering, and improves cognitive performance—all essential for fluid intelligence.

 In his 1943 paper, Cattell defined crystallized intelligence as the discriminatory habits established long ago in a particular field through fluid intelligence but no longer needing insightful perception for their successful operation.